.NET

 dotnet add package HttpCloak

-The NuGet package ships native binaries for linux-x64, linux-arm64, osx-x64, osx-arm64, win-x64 under the standard runtimes/ layout. .NET picks the right one based on RID at build time, no extra configuration.
+The NuGet package ships native binaries for linux-x64, linux-arm64, osx-x64, osx-arm64, win-x64 under the standard runtimes/ layout. .NET picks the right one based on RID at build time, with no extra configuration needed.

 Quick start